 Although most Pennsylvania Avenue stores were owned by European Americans, they had a difference you felt in your gut.
 African-Americans could try on clothes — something not allowed elsewhere.
 On the Avenue, you could buy practically anything and holiday parades gave the area a sense of panache.
 The Avenue was a Jazz Mecca with Billie Holiday, Chick Webb, Cab Calloway, Eubie Blake and more.
 On The Avenue, you were Somebody!

 Fortunately, Jazz has returned to The Avenue Market and community revitalization efforts are underway, including the placement of more historic site markers.
 The Arch Club is still open at the corner of Pennsylvania and North Avenue.
 But one desperately missing piece is a cultural magnet to attract crowds again.
-Based on Baltimore’s track record with the rags-to-riches redevelopment of other districts, anything is possible when the city puts its heart and mind to it.
 An African-American Research Library, Cab Calloway and Chick Webb monuments at the Royal Theater site would do nicely.
 Maybe someone will convince Baltimore’s Great Blacks in Wax Museum to move here as well.

 Take a Sunday stroll through Baltimore’s premier historic African American community.
 Hear the stories of church and civil rights leaders that changed the nation.
 Along with New York City’s Harlem, Chicago’s Bronzeville and Washington’s U Street, Baltimore’s Pennsylvania Avenue was the place to be.
 Something was always happening on the “Avenue.”
 Guided walking tours provided May – October.